How to apply

-- Ensure that the Childcare provider you are going to be using is registered with Harrogate College.
+- Ensure that the Childcare provider you are going to be using is a registered Ofsted provider.

 - Please take your completed Childcare Application Form, birth certificate or child tax credit award notice with your income evidence to your curriculum admin team for checking.

 - If you are able to provide a completed Childcare Quote Form at this stage then please do so; however if you are unable to do so, you will be asked to submit your childcare quote form once your application has been assessed and your childcare has been provisionally approved.

 - The check list on the front of the childcare application form must be signed off confirming that your application is complete before it can be submitted.

 Please note that funding has not been agreed until you have returned the signed Childcare Agreement.
 The Childcare Agreement must be signed by both the student and the childcare provider.

 The maximum contribution towards childcare per student per academic year is of up £7,000.
 The daily cap is now £55 and the cap on a morning or afternoon session is £30.